SPUR-TECH/Any-And-All/README.md

 ![Shopping bag collapsed](media/any-and-all-shoppingbag-collapsed2.jpg)

-The user is alerted each time an item is added to the bag.
+The user is alerted each time an item is added to  or removed from the bag.

 ![Shopping Bag Alert](media/any-and-all-bag-alert.jpg)